 NEW YORK CITY 2005

 Tuesday, August 9 (Day 1) - Michael and Karen came to my apartment at 4:30 in the morning.
 I met them in the garage, and Karen drove us to the airport.
 We left Nashville on Delta Flight 5405.
 It was Michael's first time on a plane, a good thing about the trip.
 We changed planes in Cincinnati and arrived at Kennedy Airport in New York.
 We took the airbus to Lower Manhattan.
 The first day was hard!
 We spotted the Empire State Building in the distance and kept walking.
 The Empire State Building is at 5th Avenue & 34th St. It was built 1930-31, and the architecture reflects the period.
 It is shaped like a pencil!
 There are 102 floors.
 The observatory is on the 86th.
 The line was long, and I told Michael the story of how I came here in the army.
 It was a cold, windy night.
 My hat blew off, and I had to chase it.
 We looked down on Manhattan as I had years ago.
 20,000 buildings can be seen.
 Back on the street, we entered Central Park.
 Joggers ran past.
 I felt we were getting in deep, so we retraced our steps.
 We found Times Square!
 Michael was elated, and I realized what Times Square meant to him from seeing it on television.
 He took pictures from every angle.
 Night fell!
 We were turned away from hotels and went into TGI Friday's.
 The Yankees were playing the White Sox on the Yes Network.
 We watched the game and talked about staying up all night.
 We went looking one last time and found the Portland Square Hotel.
 A miracle!
 The room was small but clean and quiet.
 Best of all, it was right around the corner from Times Square and the Palace Theatre, where we had tickets for a Broadway show.
-Nothing is cheap, and I tried to keep spending under control while doing what we came to do.
-Michael had his cell phone and stayed in touch with his mother and friends.
+Nothing was cheap, and I tried to keep the spending under control while doing what we came to do.
+Michael had his cell phone and stayed in touch with his mother.
 People were everywhere!
 We dodged them.
 Horns blew, and cabs whizzed!
 Michael and I stayed close.
 We had a flexible plan and adjusted it as we went along.
 We walked for long stretches, then sat and rested.